 One of the best things about the park is the many on-leash dog walks you can take.
 Choose between walks on the beach or the walking track that has been established through the dunes – ask at reception for a map.

-In addition to allowing pets on sites, pets are also welcome in their dog-friendly one-bedroom cottages, that also sleep up to four human guests.
-Each of the cottages has an enclosed courtyard area and house-trained pets are allowed inside, with one pet allowed per cottage.
+In addition to allowing pets on their variety of sites, pets are also welcome in their dog-friendly one-bedroom cottages, that also sleep up to four human guests.
+Each of the cottages has an enclosed courtyard area and house-trained pets are allowed inside, with two pets allowed per cottage.

 You May Also Like